obchad/employee-structure-go/README.txt

 I have included the GOLOANG code here.
 I started learning GO a couple of weeks ago and thought this would be a good opportunity to use instead of Java.

+The important file to look at is employee-structrure.go.

 I am hosting this app in Googles Appengine for you here: https://nab-momenton-coding-challenge.appspot.com/